nummacway/gb300/README.md

 # GB300

 The **Sup+ GB300** (short for Game Box) is a cheap handheld that emulates video game consoles.
-You can find it on AliExpress (usually the cheapest way to get it) and other sites. <!-- The cheapest way to get it was (but probably isn't anymore) via [AliExpress's "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) for $9.99 (_not_ a referral link!) if you can find two more items from that page (or simply buy three GB300!).
-At the start of each month and some "shopping festivals", there is a 10% discount, so you can get it for $8.99. --> In general, the GB300 is a few dollars more than the cheapest game consoles on AliExpress often dubbed the Famiclones, but the GB300 offers eight classic consoles (instead of just the Famicom), comes with _way_ more games (even on the Famicom), you can add your own games, and you can save (states and sometimes standard GBA battery saves).
+You can find it on AliExpress (usually the cheapest way to get it) and other sites.
+The cheapest way to get it is via [AliExpress's "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) if you can find two more items from that page, e.g. a TF card (we recommend ALUNX), or simply buy three GB300.
+In general, the GB300 is a few dollars more than the cheapest game consoles on AliExpress often dubbed the Famiclones, but the GB300 offers eight classic consoles (instead of just the Famicom), comes with _way_ more games (even on the Famicom), you can add your own games, and you can save (states and sometimes standard GBA battery saves).

 Some see it as a clone of the (usually a bit more expensive) Data Frog SF2000, which however is a bit different.
 Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this page focusses primarily on the differences.

 This document is work in progress but mostly finished now.
 Large parts target developers and anyone willing to mod the device, but the page has an [FAQ for Players](#faq-for-players) as well.
-Feel free to contribute by contacting `numma_cway` on Discord, creating a fork and pull request, or by opening an issue on [Github](https://github.com/nummacway/gb300/).
+Feel free to contact me, `numma_cway`, on Discord or Reddit.
+You can also create a fork and pull request, or open an issue on [Github](https://github.com/nummacway/gb300/).
 If you have any questions, join the `#data_frog_sf2000` channel on the [Retro Handhelds Discord](https://discord.gg/retrohandhelds) (choose SF2000 during onboarding).
-There is also a [`Gb300 dev` thread](https://discord.com/channels/741895796315914271/1195581037003165796) on that Discord.
+There is also a [`Gb300 dev` thread](https://discord.com/channels/741895796315914271/1195581037003165796) on that Discord, but that's for developers and not really for end users.

 ## Table of Contents